maxamundsen/previous/src/docs/component-system.md

 # Views: Component System
-In Saral, HTML is dynamically generated within the web server process upon an HTTP request.
+In Previous, HTML is dynamically generated within the web server process upon an HTTP request.
 Rendering HTML on the server results in simpler code, and a smaller codebase.
 Despite what some may claim, server-generated HTML does _not_ compromise on interactivity, or coherant interface design.